H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Kerberos Delegation/Domain Controller Synchronization.md

  - sudo ntpdate -n DOMAIN.LOCAL

-## TIP: In case you cannot get a kerberos tricket due to error like: "Clocl skew too fast", then run these commands to synchronize with the DC.
+## TIP: In case you cannot get a kerberos tricket due to error like: "Clock skew too great", then run these commands to synchronize with the DC.
 Afterwards, you can obtain the ticket with the method you want to do as usual.